Majiick/Unity-Dependency-Assistant/README.md

 # Usage
+Drop the `.cs` files in your Unity project.
+Note that `DependencyAssistantMenu.cs` needs to be within `Assets/Editor`.

 Unity Dependency Assistant will automatically find drag-and-drop references for any GameObject and all of their attached components.
 However, if you are using `GameObject.Find` in code, then you will have to annotate your fields with the `Reference` annotation.